IntelLabs/fastRAG/libs/colbert/README.md

+## 🚨 **Announcements**

+* (1/29/23) We have merged a new index updater feature and support for additional Hugging Face models!
+These are in beta so please give us feedback as you try them out.
+* (1/24/23) If you're looking for the **DSP** framework for composing ColBERTv2 and LLMs, it's at: https://github.com/stanfordnlp/dsp

 # ColBERT (v2)

 ### ColBERT is a _fast_ and _accurate_ retrieval model, enabling scalable BERT-based search over large text collections in tens of milliseconds.